talorlik/ldap-2fa-on-k8s/application_infra/README.md

 > [!NOTE]
 >
-> The `setup-application-infra.sh` script automatically runs `mirror-images-to-ecr.sh`
+> The `setup-application-infra.sh` script automatically runs `scripts/mirror-images-to-ecr.sh`
 > before Terraform operations.
 This step is documented here for reference.

 **Purpose:**

-The `mirror-images-to-ecr.sh` script eliminates Docker Hub rate limiting and external dependencies by mirroring third-party container images to a private ECR repository.
+The `scripts/mirror-images-to-ecr.sh` script eliminates Docker Hub rate limiting and external dependencies by mirroring third-party container images to a private ECR repository.
 This ensures reliable deployments without depending on Docker Hub availability or rate limits.